NCAR/DART/index.rst

   Pre-release version of DART: quantile conserving and probit transform tools

-  To get started, see the :ref:`tracer advection example<quantile tracer>`

 The Data Assimilation Research Testbed (DART) is an open-source, freely available community facility for ensemble data assimilation (DA).
 [1]_ DART is